-(6)[(7)] Definitions--A provision defining any words in the evidence of coverage which have other than the usual meaning.
+(6) Definitions--A provision defining any words in the evidence of coverage that have other than the usual meaning.
 Definitions must be in alphabetical order.

-(7)[(8)] Effective date--A statement of the effective date requirements of various kinds of enrollees.
+(7) Effective date--A statement of the effective date requirements of various kinds of enrollees.

-(8)[(9)] Eligibility--A statement of the eligibility requirements for membership, including:
+(8) Eligibility--A statement of the eligibility requirements for membership, including: